mobizt/FirebaseClient/README.md

 const char PRIVATE_KEY[] PROGMEM = "-----BEGIN PRIVATE KEY-----\n...\n-----END PRIVATE KEY-----\n"; // Taken from "private_key" key in JSON file.
 ```

-### Google APIs and IAM Permission

-Some `Google Cloud Firestore`'s APIs and all `Google Cloud Functions`'s APIs required the privileged access with `OAuth2.0 access token` authentication which is obtained from `ServiceAuth` provider class and regular user authentication with `ID token` was not allowed.

-With `OAuth2.0 access token` authentication, the error `permission denined` can be occurred when access the Google APIs, due to lack of the required permissions.
+#### Service Account Permission

+The Firebase project except for the Google Cloud Project, its `Service Account` that use to access the `Google Cloud services` e.g. `Google Cloud Storage`, `Google Cloud Functions` and some features of `Google Cloud Firestore` that perform some sensitive tasks, required some permissive roles.

+The `Basic roles` are highly permissive roles that used to grant principals broad access to Google Cloud resources.

+To access the `Google Cloud services` that support by this library using `Service Account` in `OAuth2.0 access token` authentication, the Basic's `Owner` and `Editor` roles are required.

-The `Owner` permission is needed in this case.
+The `Editor` role may be already set for your Firebase project's `Service Account` then you may have to add the `Owner` role in this case.

-To assign the `Owner` permission for the `Service Account`, go to the [IAM Admin console](https://console.cloud.google.com/iam-admin)
+To set the Basic's `Owner` role, go to the [Identity and Access Management console](https://console.cloud.google.com/iam-admin).

-Then choose the project, and look at the `principal` column in the list (tab `VIEW BY PRINCIPALS`) which matches the client email in the `Service Account` credentials.
-Edit the permission, add the role `Owner` under the `Basic`.
+Then choose the project, and select the `VIEW BY PRINCIPALS` tab.

+From the table displayed, look at the `Principal` column, choose the principal type `Service account` (`serviceAccount:SA_EMAIL_ADDRESS`) e.g. xxxx@yyyy.gserviceaccount.com as shown in your `Service Account` private key file.

+Click on the pencil icon <svg width="12" height="12" viewBox="0 0 18 18" fit="" preserveAspectRatio="xMidYMid meet" focusable="false" sandboxuid="0"><path d="M2 13.12l8.49-8.488 2.878 2.878L4.878 16H2v-2.88zm13.776-8.017L14.37 6.507 11.494 3.63l1.404-1.406c.3-.3.783-.3 1.083 0l1.8 1.796c.3.3.3.784 0 1.083z" fill-rule="evenodd" sandboxuid="0"></path></svg> on the right to `Edit principal`.

+Add the role `Owner` under the `Basic` roles.

 ![IAM Add Permission](/resources/images/iam_add_permission.png)